Josephine Webb: Career

 In 1942, she joined Westinghouse Electric Corporation as a Design Engineer, where among other duties, she worked on the electrical grids for the Coulee, Hoover, and Boulder Dams.
 It was during her tenure with the company that she obtained two patents for oil circuit breaker contact design.

 In 1946, Webb became Director of Development for the Facsimile Development Laboratory at the Alden Products Company where she designed an eighteen-inch, full newspaper size fax machine with exceptional resolution for that time.
 Later, Webb co-founded the Webb Consulting Company with her husband, Herbert Webb.
 They specialized in electrical-electronic measurement instrumentation, communications applications, and photographic test devices.
 They worked for clients as diverse as Boeing and the U.S. Bureau of Mines.

 In addition to the consulting business, Webb also took a position in 1977 with North Idaho College where she began development of a Computer Center and worked on several government grants for enhancing the campus and its educational programs.

-Webb holds four patents for her innovative work and has been active in many professional organizations including IEEE, NSPE, and SWE where she holds Fellows status.
+Webb held four patents for her innovative work and had been active in many professional organizations including IEEE, NSPE, and SWE where she held Fellows status.